dsiu13/infosec_interview_questions/README.md

 - Anti Virus and Segmented VLANs

 ### Three Types of malware and explain them
+- Virus, Keyloggers, Worms, Trojans, Ransomware / Cryptomalware, Logic Bombs, bot/botnets, adware, spyware, and root kits.

 ### What would you do if you had a bot net?
 How to make money with it?

 ### What is a DMZ and what would likely be in it?
+- Demilitarized zone

 ### Telnet vs SSH

+#### SSH
+1. Secure Shell: Provides strong authentication and secure communication over insecure channels.
+2. Runs on port 22, but can be changed.
+3. Uses public key for authentication of users accessing a server and provides great security.
+4. Used on most popular OS (Unix, Solaris, Red-Hat Linux, CentOS, Ubuntu).
+Protects
+5. Protects network from attacks such as IP spoofing, DNS spoofing, and IP source routing.
+Attacker can only force a disconnect, and is unable to replay traffic or highjack the connection.
+6. Entire session is encrypted.

+#### Telnet
+1. Not a secure communication protocol because it does not use any security mechanism and transfer data in plain text allowing for sniffing to occur.
+2. No authentication policies and data encryption tech used in telnet/

 ### HTTP vs HTTPS
+- HTTP runs on port 80, insecure connection.
+Layer 7 Protocol.
+Transfers data over the internet (API, web content)
+- HTTPS uses TLS/SSL to encrypt HTTP.
+Public key encryption(Asymmetric).
+Public key shared via SSL Cert.
+Once connection is established two devices agree on new keys(Session Keys).
+Everything is encrypted, attacker would only see Cipher Text.
+Runs on port 443.

 ### Subnetting and CIDR Notation